View INSTANT Quotes

 A unique feature of IUL is that it includes living benefits.
 Living benefits are for chronic illness, critical illness, and terminal illness.
 That means it will pay you tax-free cash benefits as the policyholder even before you die.

-Chronic illness is coverage you can compare to long-term care insurance.
+Chronic illness coverage can be compared to long-term care insurance.

 Critical illness coverage is for conditions such as heart attack, cancer, and strokes.
 It typically pays the policyholder around $50,000 per incident.

-Terminal illness coverage is for circumstances where your physician certifies that you have less than 2 years to live.
+Terminal illness coverage is when your physician certifies you have less than two years to live.
 At this point, the policy will typically pay out 90% of the death benefit to the policyholder.

 What Are IUL Lifetime Guarantees?

 Thus far, we’ve looked at IUL mostly for cash accumulation and not death benefit guarantees.
-Since we recommend funding these policies to the maximum limits, the guarantee is not that important.
+Since we recommend funding these policies to the maximum limits, the guarantee is unimportant.
 We create a huge cash bucket using very little life insurance death benefit.

 On the other hand, some people want that lifetime guarantee regardless of the cost.
 Many companies do offer lifetime guaranteed indexed universal life policies.